Earlier this week my dad turned 80 years old. I am now 40 myself so I guess you could say I am half the man he is.

-For those unfamiliar with St. Blaise and who don’t have the time to click through the above link, he is the patron saint against throat ailments.
-At Masses on his feast day, many Catholic Churches offer a blessing of the throats of parishioners.
+For those unfamiliar with St. Blaise and who don’t have the time to click through the above link, he is the patron saint of those suffering from throat ailments.
+At Masses on his feast day, most Catholic Churches offer a blessing of the throats of parishioners.

 As soon as I got to work this morning, I called mom to tell her.
 With everything else going on and his inability to go to Mass around so many other people who might have infections — I wondered if the feast of St. Blaise had escaped their attention as well.
 After talking with her, she decided to contact their priest and see if they might be able to have a special private blessing of throats later today.